Last updated 7th July, 2018

 Often they are looking to cause pain and suffering to their partner or ex-partner and can use their children to do this.
 Fathers who fall into this category can kill their children and leave the mother alive to ensure maximum pain and suffering.
 As they blame the mother, they can often make contact just before they commit the murders to tell her what they are about to do, knowing there is nothing she can do to prevent it.

-Fifty-three year old Brian Philcox is another example of a self-righteous killer.
-In June 2008 in Cheshire, England, he picked up his children on Father’s day for a day out and after driving them to a secluded spot in Snowdonia, South Wales, he drugged them and pumped exhaust fumes into the car, killing 7-year-old Amy Phlicox and 3-year-old Owen Philcox and himself.
+53-year old Brian Philcox is another example of a self-righteous killer.
+In June 2008 in Cheshire, England, he picked up his children on Father’s day for a day out and after driving them to a secluded spot in Snowdonia, South Wales, he drugged them and pumped exhaust fumes into the car, killing 7-year-old Amy Philcox and 3-year-old Owen Philcox and himself.

-With his anger firmly directed at is ex-wife he had designed a bomb which he left at her house designed to detonate as she opened a note he had left her.
+With his anger firmly directed at his ex-wife, he had designed a bomb which he left at her house to detonate as she opened a note he had left her.
 The bomb failed to go off and his ex-wife was unharmed.

 She had been held down and suffocated by her father while her mother looked on.
 Both parents were convicted of murder and sentenced to a minimum of 25 years in prison.

 Christopher Foster was in financial trouble and was on the verge of losing his home, a fact he had kept hidden from those around him.
-The bodies of Kirstie Foster and Jill Foster were found with gunshot wounds, killing them before the fire had been started.
+The bodies of Kirstie Foster and Jill Foster were found with gunshot wounds, confirming they had been killed before the fire was set.

 These individuals often believe their family and especially their children are under some form of threat or they need protecting.
 It may be they fear social services may come and take the children away or circumstances involving the police or the legal system which they fear is a threat to their family.
 In these cases, they kill, in their minds, to protect the family from the outside threat.

 These are categories that can overlap and are still being developed and refined for categorizing cases of familicide.
-Notably these are different from other identified categories of killers.
-For example serial killers and spree killers do not fit these profiles, making the profile of the family annihilator quite unique.
+Notably, these are different from other identified categories of killers (serial killers, spree killers, mass murderers), leaving familicide in a unique category of its own.

 Male vs Female Killers in Family Murders

-In the majority of cases it is the father who commits the act.
+In the majority of familicide cases, it is the father who commits the act.
 Mothers are more likely to take the lives of their children, often believing they are saving them from a hardship and may then take their own lives, but they are unlikely to kill their husbands.

-When a women commits a violent crime, it is often assumed they are either evil or insane.
-There is the tragic case of Andrea Yates where in 2001 in Houston, Texas, she drowned all five of her children in the bathtub in her home before calling her husband and the police.
+When a woman commits a violent crime, it is often assumed they are either evil or insane.
+There is the tragic case of Andrea Yates who in 2001 in Houston, Texas, drowned all five of her children in the bathtub in her home before calling her husband and the police.